amanahuja/amanahuja.github.io/content/portfolio/cma.md

 ---
 title: "COVID Modeling Accelerator"
 subtitle: "Public health officials need better data-driven tools to make critical decisions in the midst of the pandemic"
-excerpt: "Fenris partnered with the Society of Medical Decision Making (SMDM) and Rockefeller Foundation to help a cohort of academic research teams better meet the needs of state and local decision-makers for actionable insights from epidemiological, economic and operational data models."
+excerpt: "Fenris partnered with the Society for Medical Decision Making (SMDM) and Rockefeller Foundation to help a cohort of academic research teams better meet the needs of state and local decision-makers for actionable insights from epidemiological, economic and operational data models."
 date: 2021-03-31
 author: Aman Ahuja
 images: